Marriage Day 26 – Crucible of Suffering: When Things Do Not Change

 Practical Suggestion

-If you cannot talk to your spouse about these things, find someone of the same gender willing to walk with you during your time in the crucible.
+If you are not able to talk to your spouse about these things, find someone of the same gender who is willing to walk with you during your time in the crucible.
+You may share this devotion with them.
+Perhaps it will encourage them or recalibrate their marriage.

 Need More Help?